 First, it means that the top 20 scores on the list do not represent the 20 best Donkey Kong scores ever verified, much less the 20 best scores ever achieved.

-Billy Mitchell, Steve Wiebe, and Hank Chien remain the only players to have reached a verified and submitted million-point score on a Donkey Kong arcade machine, but there are many more verified million-point games between the three of them that have since been removed from the list (which doesn't include the many UNverified games that were never on the list at all).
+Billy Mitchell, Steve Wiebe, and Hank Chien, for example, have all reached verified and submitted million-point scores on a Donkey Kong arcade machine, but there are many more verified million-point games between the three of them that have since been removed from the list (which doesn't include the many UNverified games that were never on the list at all).
 The score next to each man's name is simply the best of his officially-verified scores.

 Among other things, this policy creates a situation where, under many potential causes and circumstances, players capable of a higher score may intentionally refrain from submitting it.